Waterloo Bridge (1940 film): Plot

 The two young ladies’ economic situation becomes dire.
-To cover their expenses, her flatmate Kitty becomes a streetwalker.
+To cover their expenses, her flatmate Kitty becomes a prostitute.
 Myra had believed that Kitty was working as a stage performer, but then learns what her friend has done for them both.
 Feeling that she has alienated Lady Margaret and having no desire to live, the heartbroken and guilt-stricken Myra joins her friend Kitty and resorts to prostitution as well.
 A year passes.

 While offering herself to soldiers on leave arriving at Waterloo Station, Myra sees Roy, who is alive and well.
 He had been wounded and held as a prisoner of war.
 A reconciliation occurs that is joyous for Roy but bittersweet for Myra.
 The couple travel to the family estate in Scotland to visit a welcoming Lady Margaret.
 Myra is also accepted by Roy's uncle, the Duke, but he inadvertently feeds her guilt by saying that she could never do anything to bring shame or dishonour to the family.
 Confronted with the possibility of a scandal and the seeming impossibility of a happy marriage, Myra decides that breaking off the engagement is her only choice and informs Lady Margaret.
 Lady Margaret explains to Myra that she deduced what occurred at the tearoom a year earlier and tried locating her afterward to make amends, but Myra discloses the truth about herself, believing herself unworthy now of marrying Roy.
 Although Lady Margaret compassionately encourages Myra to wait a day before making a final decision, Myra swears her to secrecy and leaves Roy a goodbye note before returning quietly to London.
 Roy follows, with the aid of Kitty, hoping to find her despite discovering the truth in the process.
 Depressed and resigned to her misery, Myra returns to Waterloo Bridge, where she commits suicide by walking into the path of an oncoming truck.

 In the present day, the older Roy reminisces about Myra's sincere final profession of love that was only for him and no other.
 He tucks her charm into his coat pocket and gets driven away in his car.